tasmota/docs/docs/Blinds-and-Shutters.md

 Module WiFi setup, restart, upgrade and reset according to [Buttons and Switches](Buttons-and-Switches.md) are supported "child and fool proof" only when no button restriction ([`SetOption1`](Commands.md#setoption1)) is given and when all configured shutter buttons of that shutter are pressed 5x, 6x, 7x times or hold long simultaneously.

-### Button remote control
+### Remote Control
-One can use any other Tasmota module with attached button(s) or switch(es) to remote control a shutter using rules.
+Use any other Tasmota device with buttons or switches to control remotely a shutter using rules.
 Similar behavior as direct button control can be achieved by applying `ShutterStopClose, ShutterStopOpen, ShutterStopToggle, ShutterStopPosition` commands.
-They stops shutter while movement and carry out close, open, toggle or position commands otherwise.
+They stop shutter movement if it is in motion and otherwise execute close, open, toggle or position commands.

+!!! example
+    Run this rule on another Tasmota device with a switch configured.
-`rule1 on switch1#state=2 do publish cmnd/%topic%/ShutterStopToggle endon`
+    `rule1 on switch1#state=2 do publish cmnd/%shutter-topic%/ShutterStopToggle endon`

-## Configuration
+## Specific Configuration

+### Pulse Motor Support
+There are shutters that have two relays but only need a pulse to start or stop.
+Depending on the current situation a pulse will stop the shutter or send it into a specific direction.
+To use these kinds of shutters a [`PulseTime`](Commands.md#pulsetime) must be defined on each relay.
+The minimum setting that seems to make it work consistently is `2`.
+A setting of `1` does not work.
+If the shutter moves too fast and does not react to a stop command, increase the setting to `3` or `4`.

+### Stepper Motor Support
+Stepper motors can also be used to operate shutters and blinds.
+Additionally you can operate sliding doors with this configuration.

+### Servo Motor Support
+Servos are small devices with typical 180° or 360" rotation movement.
+The position will be drived by the PWM duty cycle time.
+This will all automatically calculated

+### Smooth RAMP-UP and RAMP-DOWN Support
+Servos and Steppers also have a velocity control.
+With `ShutterMotorDelay<x> 1.5` you can define a 1.5second soft start/stop before the device reaches it final moving speed.
+Usefull for moving heavy items like doors.

 ### using Pulse Motors
 #### Normal wire configuration with a PCF as digital I/O